 Our current economic model is based on a linear ‘take-make-waste’ approach, which is costly for businesses and bad for the environment.
 By contrast, a circular economy is efficient and environmentally sustainable.
 In a circular economy, products, components and materials are kept in use for as long as possible.
 Supply and production chains operate in ‘closed-loops’ making them less wasteful and more resilient.
 New business models based around leasing, re-manufacturing, recycling and upcycling become possible, saving businesses money and reducing environmental impacts.

 Adopting circular economy principles can help your business:

-With the European Union introducing new policy and regulations for a circular economy and the Irish government bringing in new Green Procurement standards, Irish businesses need to understand and adapt to the circular economy.
-Doing so will help to future-proof their business and enable them to #buildbackbetter post COVID.
+With the European Union introducing new policy and regulation for a low-carbon economy and the Irish government bringing in new Green Procurement standards, Irish businesses need to understand and adapt to the transition from a linear to a circular economy.
+Doing so will help to future proof their business and enable them to #buildbackbetter post COVID.